Karthikkannan-AI/EDGE-AI-powered-Chips-Packet-Classifier/README.md

 ## Conclusion ##

-This project is purely for Demonstration purpose.
+This project is purely done for Demonstration purpose.
-Bring Computer Vision Powered by Edge AI to your Shop Floor
+Bring Computer Vision Powered by Edge AI to your Shop Floor.

 - - - -